)}

 By accepting this report, you acknowledge the testing's inherent limitations and understand the necessity of ongoing security vigilance.

-Note: This sample report is based on a Growth Pentest Plan engagement (2 scopes, 10 calendar days).
-It includes SOC 2 + ISO 27001 compliance mapping, 2 retests, and real-world attack simulation.
-The Startup Pentest Plan (1 scope, 7 calendar days) follows the same report structure and methodology but covers a single scope without compliance mapping.
+Note: This sample report is based on a Growth Pentest Plan engagement (2 scopes, 10 business days).
+It includes SOC 2 + ISO 27001 compliance mapping, real-world attack simulation, and 1 free retest within one month.
+The Startup Pentest Plan (1 scope, 5 business days) follows the same report structure and methodology with the same retest cadence but covers a single scope without compliance mapping.
 View plan details.
+Looking for what an external attack surface report looks like?
+See the sample OpenEASD report.

 End of Report